 Box Hill fun facts:

-- It gets its names from the Box tree woodland on the hill.
+- It gets its names from the ancient box woodland on the top of the hill

 - Box Hill was bought by a guy called Leopold Salomons in 1914 to protect it from development.
 He then donated it to the National Trust.

-- The highest point is 224m, however, the famous viewpoint is lower down at 172m.
+- The highest point is 224m, however, the famous viewpoint near the top of Box Hill is lower down at 172m.
 You will find Salomans memorial at the viewpoint.

 - It is part of the North Downs Way long distance trail.

 - The 2012 Olympics road cycling event came through here.
-The road is called zigzag.
+It’s called zig zag road.

-The local station is Box Hill and Westhumble, which is where this walk starts from.
-You can get a direct train from London Victoria which takes between 35-50min depending on which train you get.
+The local train station is Box Hill and Westhumble, which is where this walk starts from.
+You can get a direct train from London Victoria or London Waterloo, which takes between 35-50min depending on which train you get.

 Do you have to pay to visit Box Hill?